MGC Challenge

 Plan for and implement projects to increase the environmental sustainability and efficiency of your municipal fleet and fleet maintenance program.

-22. Adopt and enforce an anti-idling policy for the municipal vehicle fleet.
+22. Adopt and enforce an anti-idling policy for the municipal/county vehicle fleet.

-23. Audit the inventory and energy intensity of the municipal vehicle fleet and set a decarbonization target for the fleet.
+23. Audit the inventory and energy intensity of the municipal/county vehicle fleet and set a decarbonization target for the fleet.

-24. Meet the decarbonization target set for the municipal vehicle fleet.
+24. Meet the decarbonization target set for the municipal/county vehicle fleet.

 Responsibly Managing Materials